projectcontour/contour/design/ingressroute-design.md

 status:
   currentStatus: invalid
   description: conflicting lb algorithm with ingressroute "someingress"
-  lastProcessTime: time the object was processed
-  paths:
-    - www_google_com/path/to/my/ingressRoute
 ```

 ## IngressRoutes dispatch only to services in the same namespace